nishantc1527/Algorithms-Java/src/Main/java/com/nishant/algorithms/DataStructures/Trie/README.md

      |
      e

-It addes the extra "le" at the end.
+It adds the extra "le" at the end.
 Note we still remember the original "app" becuase the frequency of the 'p' node is 1.
 Then when you add "ape":

      nil
       |